-I have been hard at work creating a Bump It Up board to support the 4 R’s – Retell, Relate, Reflect, Review.
-I use the 4 R’s reading response method frequently in my classroom, and it is featured on a few of my genre based book reports.
+I have been hard at work creating Bump It Up boards to support the 4 R’s – Retell, Relate, Reflect, Review.
+I use the 4 R’s reading response method frequently in my classroom, and it is featured in a few of my genre-based book reports.

-This strategy helps students self monitor their work to ensure it meets the guidelines.
-They can compared their work to a known leveled sample, and see how they can improve their work.
+This strategy helps students self-monitor their work to ensure it meets the guidelines.
+They can compare their work to a known levelled sample and see how they can improve their work.

-I have seen a lot of Bump It Up boards on real cork boards in classrooms, but if you create it on a display board you can move it around your classroom or take it with you on rotary.
+I have seen a lot of Bump It Up boards on real cork boards in classrooms, but if you create it on a display board, you can move it around your classroom or take it with you on rotary.
 You could also share your board with another teacher who is working on the same concept.
-Using a display board would be great for a split/combined grades class as each grade could have their own reference board.
+Using a display board would be great for a split/combined grades class, as each grade could have its own reference board.